Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 > g++ --version
 g++ (Debian 10.2.1-6) 10.2.1 20210110
 ```
-In a laptop with a processor Intel(R) Xeon(R) CPU E3-1535M v6 @ 3.10GHz, the execution of the script `split.cpp` takes about 25 minutes, no more than 4 GiB of RAM, and the output consists of 1169 files distributed in 34 sub-folders in `./cg`, with a total size of 10.4 GiB.
+In a laptop with a processor Intel(R) Xeon(R) CPU E3-1535M v6 @ 3.10GHz, the execution of the script `split.cpp` takes about 25 minutes, no more than 4 GiB of RAM is needed and the output consists of 1169 files distributed in 34 sub-folders in `./cg`, with a total size of 10.4 GiB.

 The working folder is where the `cg` folder is located.
 From now on, all graphs are stored in \_g6 format.

 ## Acyclic graphs
-We have produced an adaptation of the [Ripser](https://github.com/Ripser/ripser) program in order to generate acyclic graphs (that is graphs whose clique complex have trivial homology over F_2).
+We have produced an adaptation of the [Ripser](https://github.com/Ripser/ripser) program in order to generate acyclic graphs (that is graphs whose clique complex have trivial homology over Z/2Z).

-Compiling and running the program [Windows/acyclic.cpp](./Windows/acyclic.cpp) a structure will be generated in the `ag` folder containing all acyclic graphs on the specified number of vertices (and edges, if desired).
+Compiling and running the program [Windows/acyclic.cpp](./Windows/acyclic.cpp) a directories structure will be generated in the `ag` folder containing all acyclic graphs on the specified number of vertices (and edges, if desired).

-For the execution of `acyclic.cpp` the `FlagAcyclic.dat` file is required, which contains a 0 to indicate that the file structure of `ag` has not been created yet.
+For the execution of `acyclic.cpp` the [Windows/FlagAcyclic.dat](./Windows/FlagAcyclic.dat) file is required, which contains a 0 to indicate that the file structure of `ag` has not been created yet.
 Its value will change to 1 with the first execution of the `acyclic.cpp` program.

 Under GNU/Linux can be used the script [GNU-Linux/acyclic.cpp](./GNU-Linux/acyclic.cpp), which can be compiled and executed in the terminal as:
 ```
 > g++ acyclic.cpp -o acyclic
 > ./acyclic
 ```
-In this case, also the file `FlagAcyclic.dat` must be located in the work directory and initialized in 0; otherwise, a "Segmentation fault" message will be displayed.
+In this case, also the file `FlagAcyclic.dat` (available here: [GNU-Linux/FlagAcyclic.dat](./GNU-Linux/FlagAcyclic.dat)) must be located in the work directory and initialized in 0; otherwise, a "Segmentation fault" message will be displayed.

 Simultaneous executions of `acyclic.cpp` can be performed under Windows by opening several instances.
 Under GNU/Linux can be run the bash script [GNU-Linux/acyclic_runner](./GNU-Linux/acyclic_runner), to send all the processes to the background and use all the available cores of the computer.
 ```